mikeizbicki/cmc-csci143/week_12/README.md

 1. What is the performance difference between pspacy and these alternative libraries?
     1. In theory, pspacy should be both faster and more accurate for more languages
     1. In practice, there's likely some language-specific bugs that need to be worked out
+1. How should we handle search in the presence of synonyms?
+    1. Examples: `COVID-19` and `coronavirus`, `Beijing` and `Peking`, `Claremont McKenna` and `CMC`
+    1. What modern search engines do (Google/Bing/Baidu/etc.) is they use the word2vec algorithm to find synonyms for your queries and search for those synonyms as well
+        1. ElasticSearch/Solr/Lucene support this too somewhat
+    1. Not clear what the best way to do this in practice is
+    1. The interface isn't exposed to users, so it's difficult to interpret search results in some settings

 **My current recommendation:**
 1. If your language is natively supported by postgres: use `tsvector`s